-Transportation systems should be designed to serve the travel demands and desires of all the people of the state, recognizing the principles of local control and the unique restraints of each area.
+Transportation systems should be designed to serve the travel demands and desires of all the people of the state and, support a robust economy, recognizing the principles of local control and the unique restraints of each area.
 Local control recognizes that organizational and physical differences exist and that governments should have flexibility to cooperatively develop systems by which services are provided and problems resolved.